nasa/openmct/docs/src/process/index.md

   testing and deploy that version.
-(Only true if acceptance testing has passed by this point; if acceptance testing has not been passed, will need to make ad hoc decisions with stakeholders, e.g. “extend the sprint” or “defer shipment until end of next sprint.”)
+(Only true if acceptance testing has passed by this point; if acceptance testing has not been passed, will need to make ad hoc decisions with stakeholders, e.g. "extend the sprint" or "defer shipment until end of next sprint.")